 Alexander Soloviev

-In December 2020, Alexander Soloviev became Principal Conductor, on 1 July 2022 — Musical Director and Principal Conductor of the Mikhailovsky Theatre.
+In December 2020, Alexander Soloviev was appointed the Principal Conductor of the Mikhailovsky Theatre, in July 2022 became the Music Director and Principal Conductor of the theatre.

-- 1st Prize for the International Mitropoulos Competition among Conductors (Athens, 2010)
+- First prize at the Dimitris Mitropoulos International Conducting Competition (Athens, 2010)

 Upcoming performances